 Until such time, if ever, as we can generate product revenues sufficient to achieve consistent profitability, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances, and licensing arrangements.
-We do not have any committed external source of funds other than the amounts we are entitled to receive from our collaboration partner Neurocrine for the reimbursement of certain research and development expenses, the achievement of specified regulatory and commercial milestones, and royalty payments under our collaboration agreement.
+We do not have any committed external source of funds other than the amounts we are entitled to receive from our collaboration partner Neurocrine for the reimbursement of certain research and development expenses, the achievement of specified regulatory and commercial milestones, and royalty payments under our collaboration agreement and the amounts we are entitled to receive from our licensor Pfizer for the achievement of specified development, regulatory, and commercialization milestones and royalty payments under the Pfizer Agreement.
 To the extent that we raise additional capital through the sale of equity or equity-linked securities, including convertible debt, our stockholders' ownership interests will be diluted.
 The amount of stockholder dilution will be affected by the size of each securities offering and the offering price for the securities sold.
 The offering price will likely reflect the prevailing market price for our securities, with dilution increasing as the prevailing market price for our securities decreases.
 The terms of these securities may include liquidation or other preferences that adversely affect our existing stockholders' rights as holders of our common stock.
 Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, obtaining additional capital, acquiring or divesting businesses, making capital expenditures or declaring dividends.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations, even if we believe we have sufficient funds for our current or future operating plans.
 Our issuance of additional securities, whether equity or debt, or the possibility of such issuance, may cause the market price of our common stock to decline.
 Further, our existing stockholders may not agree with the terms of such financings.